 Get-Service wuauserv | select Username,Starttype,BinaryPathName

-How to Check if a Specific Service Exists via PowerShell?
+How to Check Status if a Specific Service Exists via PowerShell?

-If you want to check whether a specific Windows service currently exists, you can use the following commands (usually this check is used in various scripts):
+If you want to check whether a specific Windows service currently exists, you can use the following PowerShell script:

 $servicename = “SomeService” if (Get-Service $servicename -ErrorAction SilentlyContinue) { Write-Host "$servicename exists" # do something } Else { Write-Host ” $servicename not found” # do something }